Edetate CALCIUM Disodium

 Refer to adult dosing.

-Lead poisoning, treatment: Infants, Children, and Adolescents: Note: For the treatment of high blood lead levels in children, the CDC recommends chelation treatment when blood lead levels are >45 mcg/dL (CDC, 2002).
-The AAP recommends succimer as the drug used for initial management in asymptomatic children when blood lead levels are >45 mcg/dL and <70 mcg/dL.
-Edetate CALCIUM disodium can be used in children allergic to succimer (AAP, 2005; Chandran, 2010).
-Combination therapy with edetate CALCIUM disodium and dimercaprol is recommended for use in children whose blood lead levels are ≥70 mcg/dL or in children with lead encephalopathy (AAP, 2005; Chandran, 2010).
-Depending upon the blood lead level, additional courses may be necessary; at least 2-4 days should elapse before repeat treatment is initiated.
+Lead poisoning, treatment: Infants, Children, and Adolescents: Note: For the treatment of high blood lead levels in children, the CDC recommends chelation treatment when blood lead levels are >45 mcg/dL (CDC 2002).
+The AAP recommends succimer as the drug of choice for the initial management in asymptomatic children when blood lead levels are >45 mcg/dL and <70 mcg/dL.
+Edetate CALCIUM disodium can be used in children allergic to succimer (AAP 2005; Chandran 2010).
+Combination therapy with edetate CALCIUM disodium and dimercaprol is recommended for use in children whose blood lead levels are ≥70 mcg/dL or in children with lead encephalopathy (AAP 2005; Chandran 2010).
+Depending upon the blood lead level, additional courses may be necessary; at least 2 to 4 days should elapse before repeat treatment is initiated.

 Blood lead levels <70 mcg/dL and asymptomatic: IM, IV: 1,000 mg/m2/day for 5 days or 50 mg/kg/day for 5 days with a suggested maximum daily dose of 1,000 mg/day in children or 2,000 mg/day in adults (Chandran 2010; Howland 2011)